DedUndead/abb-vent-control/embedded/README.md

 Embedded Software is written for LPC1549 development board.<br>
 Primary language is C++.

+The project creates a smart system solution for adjusting and monitoring pressure in ventilation, using ABB frequency controller simulator.

 ## Overview

 Pictures and general description of the project is provided in root folder.